 “A great benefit of taking the program online while working was being able to immediately apply and try out models, processes and concepts learned in class at work,” she said.
 “I work in a few cities and like to travel, so there were periods where I was taking class from Texas, Florida, Colorado and even on a cruise!”

-Scott Swenseth, associate professor of supply chain management and analytics, who teaches in the program, explains how the curriculum is set to help students address a rising demand across organizations for analytical skills.
+Scott Swenseth, faculty director of Business Graduate Programs and associate professor of supply chain management and analytics, who teaches in the program, explains how the curriculum is set to help students address a rising demand across organizations for analytical skills.

 “Supply chain management and business analytics have always been fundamental to business success but have been propelled to the forefront of everyone’s attention through current events, particularly those related to the pandemic.
 The certificate programs in supply chain management, supply chain analytics and business analytics are designed to blend the theoretical backgrounds in the fields with practical applications,” he said.